 The the third party in this case, is a commercial provider, called Certificate Authority (CA).
-Comodo, GoDaddy, GlobalSign and Digicert are examples of such companies. in many cases the signing CA "root" certificate keys are split to several underlying intermediate keys, so protect the integrity of the root.
+Comodo, GoDaddy, GlobalSign, and Digicert are examples of such companies.
+In many cases the signing CA "root" certificate keys are split to several underlying intermediate keys to protect the integrity of the root.

 Each local client keystore contains the public key of such root certificate (often called Trusted Root Certificates).
 When establishing connection, the server sends over it's own certificate and a chain of any intermediate certificates necessary to verify the chain of signatures from the CA root to the server certificate.
 The client uses the locally stored trusted root CA public key to verify that the entire signature chain is correct.
 Once the handshake is successful, the encrypted connection is established

 The CA's most important Certificate with a very secret private key, which if compromised can lead to millions of certificates around the world being distrusted.
 It's this root CA the clients in fact trust.